usdoj-crt/beta-ada/_pages/_resources/returning-servicemembers.md

 ### A Word about Benefit Programs

+You have probably already received information from your service branch or the Department of Veterans Affairs about programs designed to assist returning service members.
+But you may not know that there are many other benefit programs for people with disabilities, whether you’ve served in the military or not.

 All over the United States there are organizations called Independent Living Centers that provide information about benefit programs and other services for people with disabilities.
 You can find out how to contact the center nearest you by calling the ADA Information Line or by calling your regional DBTAC - ADA Center. *See* [Contact Information](#adata).

 State Vocational Rehabilitation agencies also offer services to help people with disabilities enter or return to employment.
-Your State´s contact information is available at www.rehabnetwork.org/directors_contact.htm or from the ADA Information Line.
+Your State´s contact information is available at [https://rsa.ed.gov/about/states](https://rsa.ed.gov/about/states) or from the [ADA Information Line]({{'/infoline' | relative_url}}).

 ## Publications